 A new book in 2022 opens with the bold statement ‘It’s really quite remarkable to think that Britain was the only country in the Second World War to prepare a secret guerrilla and resistance movement before any enemy invasion had actually taken place.’
 (Foreword by James Holland in Andrew Chatterton, Britain’s Secret Defences: civilian saboteurs, spies and assassins during the Second World War, 2022).

 Lampe was not aware in 1968 that there were other elements to the clandestine plans to resist a German invasion and for decades the history of the Auxiliary Units was shoehorned to fit a pre-perceived role of a British Resistance as a version of European resistance movements.
-Writers avoided the simple fact that the operational branch of the Auxiliary Units were expected to fight as uniformed Home Guard, designed for short term guerrilla warfare and very different from the classic European civilian resistance movements (see accompanying illustrations compared to photographs of the Auxiliary Units).
-Their civilian status is, therefore, debatable.
-Instead, with the War Office and government (despite Churchill) firmly opposed to the use of armed civilians, the existence of a true civilian resistance network remained a closely-guarded secret within Section VII of the Secret Intelligence Service (SIS - aka MI6).
+Modern writers have avoided the simple fact that it was not within the remit of the War Office to create civilian resistance movements.
+The distinction between the War Office responsibility for military irregular warfare and that of SIS for civilian operations (which eventually led to the formation of SOE) was codified at the start of WW2.
+Instead, the operational branch of the Auxiliary Units were expected to fight as uniformed Home Guard, designed for short term guerrilla warfare and very different from the classic European civilian resistance movements (see accompanying illustrations compared to photographs of the Auxiliary Units).
+With the War Office and government firmly opposed to the use of armed civilians, the existence of a true civilian resistance network remained a closely-guarded secret within Section VII of the Secret Intelligence Service (SIS - aka MI6).

-Contrary to the Foreword in Britain's Secret Defences, the first detailed account of Section VII was published in 2015 in Fighting Nazi Occupation, where the clear distinction was made between Britain's short-term guerrilla forces and a long-term resistance, rather than the existing assumption of a single 'British Resistance Organisation'.
+Contrary to the claim made in the Foreword in Britain's Secret Defences, the first detailed account of Section VII was published in 2015 in Fighting Nazi Occupation, where a clear distinction was made between Britain's short-term guerrilla forces and a long-term resistance, rather than the existing assumption of a single 'British Resistance Organisation'.
 This followed the wartime philosophy of SIS that there should be a separation of function between sacrificial short-term guerrilla forces that would oppose an initial invasion and a longer term resistance that would remain 'quiescent' during the military conflict and only begin work during a phase of occupation.

 Officers and NCOs of Worcestershire Auxiliary Units, 1944.
 Uniforms, badges of rank and unit identification badges.
 Are they presenting themselves as civilians or soldiers?
 Compare with pictures of European resistance fighters on this page.